Khwarazmian Empire: Culture

 Although the Khwarazmshahs had a Turkic origin, just as their Seljuq predecessors, they adopted Persian culture, adhered to the Sunni branch of Islam and had their richest and most populous cities in Khorasan.
-Thus, the Khwarazmshah era had a dual character, reflecting both its Turkic origin and Persian high culture.
+Thus, the Khwarazmshah era had a dual character, reflecting both its Turkic origin and Persian culture.

 Language

 During the Khwarazmshah era, Central Asian society was fragmented, unified under one banner only recently.
 The Khwarazmian military mostly consisted of Turks, while the civilian and administrative element was almost exclusively Persian.
 The spoken language of the Turkic population of Khwarazm was Kipchak Turkic and Oghuz, the latter being the legacy of the previous masters of the area, Seljuq Turkomans.

 However, the dominant language of the era and the one spoken by the majority in the important Khwarazmian cities was Persian.
 The language of the sedentary diwan was also Persian, and its members had to be well versed in Persian culture, regardless of their ethnic origin.
 Persian became the official state language of the Khwarazmshahs and served as the language of administration, history, fiction and poetry.
 The Turkic language was the mother tongue and "home language" of the Anushteginid family, while Arabic served primarily as the language of science, philosophy, and theology.